fstab/promagent/promagent-framework/promagent-loader/README.md

 java -cp $JAVA_HOME/lib/tools.jar:/path/to/promagent-loader.jar io.promagent.loader.PromagentLoader -agent /path/to/promagent.jar -port 9300 -pid <pid>
 ```

+The `promagent-loader` uses OpenJDK API and will probably not work with other Java VMs.

-The JAR file `$JAVA_HOME/lib/tools.jar` must exist.
-It is part of JDK 8.
-With JDK 9 or higher, it might be possible to use the promagent-loader without this external dependency, because the classes were moved into the runtime.
+With JDK 8 or earlier, the file `$JAVA_HOME/lib/tools.jar` must exist.
+With JDK 9 or higher, the loader runs without this external dependency, because the classes have been moved into the Java runtime.

 The `/path/to/promagent.jar` must be an absolute path, not a relative path.